 The Director of Admissions will monitor applications and notify parents of missing documents.
 When complete, the application file will be forwarded to the appropriate principal for evaluation.

 The Director of Admissions and appropriate principal will evaluate each student's application and determine whether to schedule an interview.
-If an interview is granted, both the parents and student will be required to attend.
-The purpose of the interview is to meet the family, to validate and clarify information, to assess compatibility between family and the school, and to determine whether the school can meet the educational needs of the student.
-In some cases, a student will be required to take a grade level performance test.
-Secondary students will be required to complete a questionnaire to help determine interests, aptitudes, and level of spiritual understanding.
+If an interview is granted, both parents and student are required to attend.
+The purpose of the interview is to meet the family, to validate and clarify information, to assess compatibility between family and the school and to determine whether the school can meet the educational needs of the student.
+In some cases, a student will be required to take a grade level performance test; however, beginning June 1, 2015, entrance assessments will be required of all students to determine grade level readiness.
+At the interview, secondary students will be required to complete a questionnaire to help determine interests, aptitudes and level of spiritual understanding.

-After the interview, parents will be notified of acceptance or non-acceptance based on Covenant's admissions policy.
-Upon acceptance, parents will be invited to complete and submit an online enrollment packet and pay a $400.00 enrollment fee.
-If acceptance cannot be granted, parents will be informed as to what standards and conditions must be met before acceptance can be offered.
+After the Admissions Committee meets to discuss interview results and seat availability, parents will be notified of acceptance or non-acceptance based on Covenant's admissions policy.
+Upon acceptance, parents will be invited to complete and submit an online enrollment packet and pay the $400.00 enrollment fee.

-To qualify for enrollment, students must be at least four years old for pre-kindergarten, at least five years old for kindergarten, and at least six years old for first grade by September 1 of the school year for which the student is applying.
+To qualify for enrollment, students must be at least four years old for pre-kindergarten, at least five years old for kindergarten and at least six years old for first grade by September 1 of the school year in which the student is applying.

 Grounds for Reversal of Acceptance

 Accetpance may be reversed if a student fails to show up for school when anticipated (such as the first day of school) and no contact has been made to account for the absence.
-Students who are absent for five (5) days without notification from a parent will be withdrawn from the school and their seat will be given to another student.
+A student who is absent five (5) days without notification from a parent will be withdrawn from the school and his or her seat will be given to another student.

-If a student withdraws after June 1st, the legal guardian is still responsible for full payment of the $500 withdrawal fee, which covers the cost of curriculum which otherwise cannot be recovered.
+If a student withdraws after June 1st, the parent or legal guardian is responsible to pay a $500 withdrawal fee which covers curriculum costs.